TharushiSuwaris/TharushiSuwaris/README.md

 - 👋 Hi, I’m @TharushiSuwaris
-- 👀 I’m interested in software development and networking
+- 👀 I’m interested in Machine Learning, Deep Learning, AI
 - 🌱 I’m currently an udergraduate of department of Computer Engineering in University of Peradeniya.
 - 📫 How to reach me - email to e16364@eng.pdn.ac.lk